-It's the first official communication you're sharing with your wedding guests before your wedding day, so you want to be certain you do your save the dates the right way.
-Whether you plan on sending customized photo magnets, adorable postcards or to go green with digital save the dates, the general etiquette remains the same.
+It's the first official communication you're sharing with your wedding guests before your wedding day, so you want to be certain that you do your save-the-dates the right way.
+Whether you plan on sending customized photo magnets, adorable postcards or go green with digital save-the-dates, the general etiquette remains the same.
 Here's what you need to know.

 What to Include

 Think short and simple when it comes to the information included on your save-the-date.
 Regardless of the format, if you stick to the "4W's" (who: you and your fiancé, what: are getting married, when: date and time, and where: city), you'll be providing all the information guests need to be able to ensure their availability for your celebration.
 Just don't forget to add something that indicates "formal invitation to follow."